kragniz/json-sempai/README.rst

     :target: https://travis-ci.org/kragniz/json-sempai

-Have you ever been kept awake at night, desperately feeling a burning desire to do nothing else but directly import json files in python?
+Have you ever been kept awake at night, desperately feeling a burning desire to do nothing else but directly import json files in python [#]_?
 Now you can!

 Usage
 -----